frankchen07/writing/posts/thoughts about ADCC 2022.md

 ### thoughts about ADCC 2022

 This year's ADCC was hands down the greatest jiujitsu production event that I have witnessed.
-Mo Jassim, ADCC's head organizer, paired up with Seth Daniels of F2W Pro fame to host an event to remember for the jiujitsu community.
+Mo Jassim, ADCC's head organizer, paired up with Seth Daniels of F2W Pro and hosted an event to remember.

 Despite being a top-notch production, I still hold the opinion that I don't see jiujitsu becoming a well-known spectator sport, simply because it requires too much technical understanding to identify with what is happening on the mats.
 I hope I get proven wrong.